 - It covers your entire truck bed evenly.

 - You might not even need to prime your truck bed before using this DIY liner.

-- You can not only roll on this product, but it can also be sprayed or brushed on.
+- You can not only roll on this product, but it can be brushed on or you can use a spray gun

 - Thinner than other options and may need more than one coat.